Finding Recovery in the Present Moment:

 • Maybe tomorrow you can do this for two minutes instead of one.
 The key to any mindfulness practice is to remove judgement and to just be exactly where you are.

 If addiction is the inability to be in the present moment, mindfulness is a step towards addiction recovery.
 By allowing ourselves to sit in the present moment we can discover that it isn’t always what we expected.
 Many 12 step programs are rooted in the practice of finding stillness in the now, and then moving through it to gain a greater understanding of who we truly are in this universe.
+We offer many programs and professional help for addiction, fill out our online form to take the first step in recovery.

 Recovery is Possible